Starting an arbitration proceeding

 Although the law provides an ethical code for mediators in Greece, this is not the case for arbitrators.
 In permanent arbitrations administered and conducted on an institutional basis in Greece, individual codes of conduct regarding the behaviour of arbitrators will be implemented.
 The Lawyers’ Code of Ethics applies to counsel and arbitrators who are licensed as attorneys at law in Greece.
 In case of arbitrators who are not attorneys at law, the relevant professional standards apply.

-The IBA Rules of Ethics for International Arbitrators can also serve as guidance regarding the appropriate behaviour of an arbitrator.
+The IBA Rules of Ethics for International Arbitrators, though not binding, can serve as guidance regarding the appropriate behaviour of an arbitrator.

 Click here to view the full article.